 The challenge for most businesses, even those operating in a niche, is to offer products of a quality and price that appeals to as many potential buyers as possible, as Drummond and Hammett realise.
-"As well as our bespoke models, we sell self-assembly cigar box guitar kits, which enables us to appeal to beginners and enthusiasts," Hammett explains.
+"As well as our bespoke models, we sell parts for the self-assembler, which enables us to appeal to beginners and enthusiasts," Hammett explains.
 "We're trying to make our processes more efficient, so perhaps we can make our guitars even more affordable, but we're not prepared to compromise on quality.

-"Our build-your-own kits start from £60 and they're very popular.
-Our premium models are priced up to £300, which makes them a more-considered purchase.
+"Our premium models are priced up to £300, which makes them a more-considered purchase.
 Most of our sales now are to customers who live in central Europe, although we still sell to people living in the UK, too.

 "We know our costs and we looked carefully at the market to see what others charge.
 Even though we're confident about the quality of our guitars, currently we charge slightly less than our closest competitors, because we're trying to build up our market presence.
 Our strategy for the first couple of years has been to build our brand and reputation.
 We believe the profits will come later."

 Drummond describes Bristol as a great place to start a business.
 "There's a lot of creativity here and a 'get-up-and-go' attitude, but you must be prepared to work hard if you want to succeed.
 Running a business means there's always a lot to do and many decisions to make.
 You have to juggle many things."